 The compiler will use teraspace versions of storage functions, such as malloc() or shmat(), without requiring changes to the program source code.
-The compiler defines the $$ TERASPACE $$ macro, and maps certain storage function names to their teraspace-enabled equivalents.
-For example, selecting this compiler option causes the malloc() storage function to be mapped to $$ C $$ TS $$ malloc().
+The compiler defines the TERASPACE macro, and maps certain storage function names to their teraspace-enabled equivalents.
+For example, selecting this compiler option causes the malloc() storage function to be mapped to C_TS_malloc().

-The DTAMDL (see page 115) and STGMDL (see page 114) compiler options can be used together with the TERASPACE compiler option.
+The DTAMDL (see page "DTAMDL" on page 91) and STGMDL (see page "STGMDL" on page 91) compiler options can be used together with the TERASPACE compiler option.
 Valid combinations of these options are shown in the following tables, along with the effects of selecting those combinations.